ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ### For Loop

-In OCaml, a for loop is an expression.
+In OCaml, a for loop is an expression of type `unit`.
 ```ocaml
 # for i = 0 to Array.length a - 1 do Printf.printf "%i\n" a.(i) done;;
 9